LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 8. At the command prompt, type the following command and press **Enter**:

       `$MessageTrace = Get-MessageTrace -MessageId "Add message ID here copied in Task 3 step 11"`

+    **Important**: Remove the quoted statement after -MessageId from the command above and replace with the message ID string copied from Task 3 step 11

 9. At the command prompt, type the following command and press **Enter**: